The Best IRL Streaming Setup for Beginners in 2026

 - An encoder box — unnecessary for most phone-based setups

-- Expensive lighting — a cheap selfie stick with LED is enough outdoors
+- Expensive lighting — a cheap selfie stick with LED ring is enough outdoors

 - Your existing phone